tokenized/docs/concepts-contracts.md

 <a name="intention"></a>
 #### Intention
 Intention is traditionally handled by context, language and a signature by all relevant contracting parties.
 For most token use cases the context will be supplied by the actual written agreement, and the descriptions and labels of the token.
 Generally, a contracting party who is looking to buy a share in a company recognizes that the share is part of a commercial-agreement.
 The Tokenized Protocol also uses carefully chosen terminology for the various actions and metadata fields to make the intention of the actions extremely clear to all that use it.
 The language is precise and adheres to the concept of terms having their ordinary meaning to remove the potential for misunderstanding.
-Most tokens will be accompanied by a written agreement and/or supporting documentation that will have handwritten signatures of the issuer and any relevant contracting parties.
+Most tokens will be accompanied by a written agreement and/or supporting documentation that will have handwritten signatures of the administration of the contract issuer and any relevant contracting parties.
 However, most token owners will signal their intent to be bound to a legally-binding contract using a digital signature generated by their private key that is associated with the public key that holds the tokens.
 The Tokenized Protocol recognizes the digital signatures of the contracting parties - in the input addresses of the Bitcoin transaction that contains the Tokenized action - as intent by the contracting parties.

 <a name="certainty"></a>
 #### Certainty